bpshparis/sandbox/Prepare-for-Cloud-Pak-for-Data.md

 #### Change if necessary

-> :bulb: Settings below suits for a 64GB RAM workers
+> :bulb: Settings below suits for a 64GB RAM worker

 ```
 OCP="ocp9"